jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 ## Weapon design

+tl;dr -- It's a smaller, lighter, piston-operated AR15 derivative with more firepower, 'cause the peace ain't gonna keep _itself_.
+{:.tangent}

 I want a gun that's especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
 While a PDW may be great in close quarters and an M4-style carbine is pretty good up to 300 yards,